lsilvam/lab-meta-data/02_templates_as_.json/02-template-chemidoc/00README-metadata_chemidoc.md

 ## description

 The present files shows the strucutre of the `.json` files designed to log images of gels or blots aquired in one imager (e.g. Chemidoc).
-To maintain things simple eeach image aquired for an experiment should have a meta file associated.
+To maintain things simple each image aquired for an experiment should have a meta file associated.
 Also, to keep the format as a standard below are shown the accepted fields and their respective possible values.

 For sake of simplicity it was considered to use just one template for all the aquisitions type: agarose gels, SDS-PAGE, and blots.
 Therefore, to clarify what to consider for the electrophoresis run settings:
 - agarose gels: electrophoresis settings, only one options